-at the vineyard level are buttressed by fervent policy engagement to guide and secure the industry’s collective goal to rise together and continue it's journey in premier wine production.
-For example since 2001, the Willamette Valley has been divided into six new sub-AVAs (American Viticulture Areas), which resulted from Explore Oregon Wine Regions petitions or formal requests from within the wine industry.
+at the vineyard level are buttressed by fervent policy engagement to guide and secure the industry’s collective goal to rise together and continue its journey in premier wine production.
+Since 2001, the Willamette Valley has been divided into seven sub-AVAs (American Viticulture Areas), which resulted from Explore Oregon Wine Regions petitions or formal requests from within the wine industry.
 These AVAs are distinguishable by geographic features, within boundaries defined by federal authorities.
-With more and more of these AVAs in place, smaller Willamette Valley regions are able to distinguish themselves to consumers.
+With more of these AVAs in place, smaller Willamette Valley regions are able to distinguish themselves to consumers.

 The early Oregon pioneers of European origin were thought to bring vines along and plant acres of vineyards.
 Anti-alcohol sentiments forced the closure and eventual loss of most of them as Oregon was among the first states to adopt prohibition in 1913 and one of the last to end it in 1933.

-Sommer and Fuller were among a handful of early industry entrepreneurs.
+Sommer, Malkmus and Fuller were among a handful of early industry entrepreneurs.
 In Oregon, we fondly call them “the founders.”
 These folks and many others evoke a sense of pride in Oregonians.
 They have managed to capture national and international attention for their great wines.

 This section is largely taken from the history chapter in “Winemakers of the Willamette Valley; Pioneering Vintners from Oregon’s Wine Country,” which was published by The History Press and written by Vivian Perry.
-The illustrated, full-color book is available for purchase in our Estate and McMinnville tasting rooms.